thebarty/meteor-denormalized-views/README.md

 ## Do post-processing via the ``postHook(doc)``-hook

 If you need to do some processing related to the creation of a "view"-doc, you can use the `postHook`-option.
-It will be called after a successful insert-/update-/remove- of the "view"-collection has happened and contains the resulting "view"-`doc` as the first parameter.
+It will be called after a successful insert-/update-/remove- of the "view"-collection has happened and contains the resulting "view"-`doc` as the first- and (if exists) the userId as the second-parameter.

 Example:
 ```js